AgarwalConsulting/Go-Training/challenges/intermediate.md

 ## 3. Reading from a JSON/XML file

-Given the following contents in a file: `/tmp/employee.json`
+Given the following contents in a file: `/tmp/employee.json` (or `%TEMP%\employee.json` in windows)

 ```json
 {"Name": "Gaurav", "Designation": "Director of Engineering", "Department": "LnD", "ProjectID": 1001}
 ```

 Read these contents into a Go DS of your choice.
-Look at `encoding/json` package
+Look at `encoding/json` package.

+Steps:

+- Create a `/tmp/employee.json` (or `%TEMP%\employee.json` in windows) in your system with the above contents before you begin.

+- In your Go program,

+  - Open the file

+  - Read the contents

 ## 4. [rot13Reader](https://tour.golang.org/methods/23)